What is Push Down Accounting?

 - Reporting Unit #3 – $65 (pertains to Entity A)

 Hence, Entity B was assigned goodwill of $65 to Entity A in its consolidated financial statements.
-However, Entity A is required to recognize the entire amount of goodwill of $100 million in its separate financial statements while applying pushdown accounting.
+However, Entity A must recognize the entire amount of goodwill of $100 million in its separate financial statements while applying pushdown accounting.

 #3 – Gain on Bargain Purchase